 Regulatory and Compliance

-- Regulatory – Advised clients on various issues, including fraud and abuse, self-referral laws, licensing and HIPAA privacy issues.
+- Advised clients on a full range of regulatory issues, including Medicare Advantage, value-based healthcare (including CMMI requirements), fraud and abuse, self-referral laws, licensing, and HIPAA privacy issues.

 - Co-author, “Value-Based Health Care: 10 Things Investors Should Know,” Law360 (May 10, 2017)